 The EIN/TRITT shoe concepts shows how modern technology can take shoe manufacturing to the next paradigm.
 Flat shoe patterns with reinforced parts get folded and fixed by the consumer.
 Production and shipping costs are significantly reduced.
 From an aesthetic point of view, it has a very geometric and architectural form that’ll definitely grab you some attention

-11. Fred and Friends Origami Napkins [amazon]
+11. Fred and Friends Origami Napkins [buy on amazon]

 Origami napkins are here to show you what a royal dinner might feel like if you had one of those beautifully decorated tables in the comfort of your home.
 With its easy-to-follow directions and elegant designs, Origami Napkin will soon become the reason for a fine dining spree every night.